-Unfortunately, we do not currently have any mentor recommendations on who can teach you at this time.
-If you are a mentor, you are welcome to leave a comment or email us, and we’ll update the post with your info.
+Unfortunately, I do not currently have any mentor recommendations on who can teach you at this time.
+If you are a mentor, you are welcome to leave a comment or email us, and I’ll update the post with your info.
 Let us know!

 What can I expect to pay for voice acting lessons?

-From our initial research, we’ve been quoted anywhere from $30 an hour to over $120 an hour, based on the mentor’s experience and location(Mentors in NY tend to charge more from what we’ve seen) You are definitely going to want to do your own research to get the best deal you can afford; A word of advice, NEVER take the first offer immediately.
+From my initial research, I’ve been quoted anywhere from $30 an hour to over $120 an hour, based on the mentor’s experience and location(Mentors in NY tend to charge more from what I’ve seen) You are definitely going to want to do your own research to get the best deal you can afford; A word of advice, NEVER take the first offer immediately.
 You never know if someone with a better deal will offer a few days later.

-Lesson.com has a voice acting section for mentors, we’d recommend trying that site out to see what you get for offers.
+Lesson.com has a voice acting section for mentors, I’d recommend trying that site out to see what you get for offers.
 Remember, do your research on whatever mentor offers you lessons!

 Let us know if this helps you out, and who you go with (Or have gone with if you are ahead of the game) with for your mentors!